SMTG-Bham/aiida-user-addons/README.md

 Custom workflows are registered as entry points, so `WorkflowFactory('vaspu.relax')` will load the relaxation workflow.
 Check the outputs of `verdi plugin list aiida.workflows` to see the workflows available.

-Example notebooks can be found in the `examples` folder.
+Example notebooks can be found in the `example_notebooks` folder.